 Majolica is pottery, almost always decorative and non-functional, fired to a low temperature, employing a red-burning terra cotta clay, covered with a soft opaque white glaze and decorated with colored overglazes.
 Historically, majolica glazes (or tin glazed earthenware) were opacified using Tin Oxide, but now Zirconium silicate is most often substituted for some or all of the tin.
-Metallic overglazes are brightest at low temperatures and the zircon-stiffened white glaze provides an ideal canvas for them.
+Metallic overglazes are brightest at low temperatures and the zircon/tin white glaze provides an ideal canvas for them.
 Colorant formulations (mixtures of stain powders, melters, hardeners, fillers) need to be tuned to melt enough so that they become one with the glaze below, but not so much that they bleed excessively at the edge of brush strokes.
 Different families of stains have different melting behaviors and chemistry requirements for the host glaze and medium (the color development and degree of melting in the final firing product depend on this).
 You can buy premixed majolica colors and often these work well..

 Ware made using the Majolica process is not strong, the clays generally have 10% porosity or more (fired at cone 06-04).
 This low temperature means that the body-glaze interface is much less developed than for stoneware (so the glaze is not stuck on nearly as well).
 And, since the glaze is applied so thickly, it has more power to impose its thermal expansion and craze or shiver if it does not fit the body.
 It is thus important that the thermal expansion of the glaze be matched to the body.
-In addition, ware is not as durable in use and any bare sections will absorb water and tend to water-log the piece over time.
+Of course ware is not as durable in use so any bare sections will absorb water and tend to water-log the piece over time.
 It is thus best to make a foot ring so that the entire piece can be glazed, leaving only a narrow channel of exposed body to touch the kiln shelf.

 Even application of the base white glaze is critical to the success.
 This is not possible using paint-on commercial glazes, pieces must be dipped to get, not just even enough coverage, but thick enough.
 What does "thick enough" mean?
 It means twice as thick as you thought, far thicker than anything you have ever done.
 That means it is necessary to mix your own white dipping glaze in quantities sufficient to be able to dip the largest pieces.
 Dipping can be for 10 or 20 seconds instead of the normal 2-3 seconds!
 And you need to be able to adjust the rheology of the slurry to get good dipped results.
 If not, plenty of touch-up time will be required to repair any drips or areas of thicker coverage.